CBEP-SoCB-Details/CDO_Portland_Jetport/Original_Data/DATA_SOURCES.md

 Returning to CDO, we searched through the following link https://www.ncei.noaa.gov/access/search/data-search/global-hourly Which appears to offer hourly data back to 1940 dates for Portland jetport.
-We did not created python code to access these data,but that should be possible.
+We did not create python code to access these data, but that should be possible.

 We submitted a request to CDO, requesting only precipitation data.
 Original file downloaded March 9, 2019. by Curtis C. Bohlen.
 Data arrived as "2070949.csv", and